oci-landing-zones/terraform-oci-modules-observability/logging/README.md

 ```
 ## <a name="functioning">Module Functioning</a>

 In this module, log groups and logs are defined using the top-level *logging_configuration* variable.
 It contains a set of attributes starting with the prefix *default_* and a set of attributes to define any number of log groups and logs.
-The *default_* attribute values are applied to all log groups and logs, unless overriden at the object level. **The module supports defining service and custom logs for single resources or for a set of resources within specified compartments**.
+The *default_* attribute values are applied to all log groups and logs, unless overridden at the object level. **The module supports defining service and custom logs for single resources or for a set of resources within specified compartments**.
 For defining logs to single resources, use either *service_logs* or *custom_logs* attributes.
 For defining service logs to a set of resources within specified compartments, use *flow_logs* or *bucket_logs* attributes.
+Additionally, *logging_configuration* defines the *enable_cis_checks* attribute, that by default enforces CIS recommendations throughout the module.
+For disabling the enforcement, set it to false.

 **Note**: *log_groups*, *service_logs*, *flow_logs*, *bucket_logs*, and *custom_logs* are maps of objects.
 Each object is defined as a key/value pair.
 The key must be unique and not be changed once defined.
 See the [examples](./examples/) folder for sample declarations.

+- **enable_cis_checks**: (Optional) When true (default) enforces CIS recommendations when appropriate.
+For disabling the enforcement, set it to false.

 The *default_* attributes are the following: